david-szabo97/node-docker-init-or-not-to-init/README.md

 Uses Node.js as an example, but this is basically applicable to all runtimes.

+**You can read more about PID 1, orphaned processes, zombie processes, process adopting in my [blog article](https://daveiscoding.com/why-do-you-need-an-init-process-inside-your-docker-container-pid-1).**

 ## Run it

 ### Run without --init